 PRIZM is a lens technology that Oakley has spent over five years creating and perfecting.
 At a basic level, it is Oakley’s ability to control how much color light you see through their lenses.
 They leverage the filters to maximize the amount of contrast the lens gives the user.
 Oakley prides themselves in being an innovative company and have found a way to seamlessly change the amount of light depending on the weather that day with their new PRIZM React.

 You may be wondering how to switch between these different settings?
 The answer is simple.
 Buttons on each side of the Fall Line XL allow you to change the tint setting.
 The left button changes the lens to a lighter setting (15% to 35% for example).
 Similarly, the right button works to change the lens to a darker setting.
 In addition, you can double tap the button to switch from the lightest to darkest setting and vice versa.
 The transition is also very fast!
 4 seconds is all the time it takes to go from PRIZM Rose to PRIZM Black.

 In addition to the buttons, the Fall Line XL goggles also have a haptic motor that vibrates depending on what setting you are switching into.
 This is similar to when your phone vibrates in your pocket when you get a text message.
 It will vibrate once if you are moving into the lightest (35%) setting, twice if you moving into the middle (15%) setting and three times if the lens is moving to the darkest (10%) setting.
 There is never any confusion on the setting the lens is entering with this haptic system from Oakley.

-SportRx is currently generating an interest list for the Prizm React Fall Line XL.
+SportRx is currently generating an interest list for the PRIZM React Fall Line XL.
 If you would like more information on its release, please Contact Us and leave your name, email, and a phone number to contact you by.
 We are not sure how many, if any, we will get in and when we will receive them but we will update you via email to keep you in the loop!